Welcome, VMD Class of 2029!

 “I choose to study veterinary medicine because I want to be able to help those who can’t help themselves,” said Nannette Cruz Lopez of Puerto Rico.

-The food gave the largely out-of-towner class a taste of things to look forward to – cheesesteaks and tomato pie bites.
+The food gave the largely out-of-town class a taste of things to look forward to – cheesesteaks and tomato pie bites.
 There were also nods to Philly’s tonier foodie side: tarragon chicken salad, nicoise tuna, and grilled vegetables.

 In between all this noshing was the excited buzz of tours, students meeting other students, the seeds of friendships being sown, and parents and partners looking on with pride.